threefoldtech/info_grid/src/terraform/terraform_readme.md

 ## Terraform on ThreeFold Grid: Unleashing Power and Simplicity

 Within the ThreeFold Grid ecosystem, Terraform plays a pivotal role in streamlining the deployment and orchestration of decentralized, peer-to-peer infrastructure.
-Leveraging the unique capabilities of the ThreeFold Grid, you can use Terraform to define and deploy your workloads, tapping into the grid's decentralized architecture for unparalleled scalability, reliability, and sustainability.
+Leveraging the unique capabilities of the ThreeFold Grid, you can use Terraform to define and deploy your workloads, tapping into the TFGrid decentralized architecture for unparalleled scalability, reliability, and sustainability.

 This manual will guide you through the process of setting up, configuring, and managing your infrastructure on the ThreeFold Grid using Terraform.
 Whether you're a seasoned developer, a DevOps professional, or someone exploring the world of decentralized computing for the first time, this guide is designed to provide clear and concise instructions to help you get started.

-# Get Started
+## Get Started

 ![ ](../terraform/img//terraform_works.png)